 Cross the river Touques to its younger rival Deauville which today offers polo and racing, photo exhibitions and beach sports.
 In the 19th century the town was quieter, but it’s recognisable today from the Impressionist images.

 The often neglected seaside town of Cabourg is quite delightful and quite grand.
 A mid 19th-century resort, it was another of the places beloved by Marcel Proust.
+The new Marcel Proust Museum which is one of the big events for this Spring, 2021, recreates the life of the Belle Epoque.
 Go back to the past of Monet and have a drink at the Grand Hotel that he painted in all its glory.

 The Alabaster Coast north of Honfleur

 The coast road takes you along the white cliffs and rolling farmland to Etretat and that famous cliff formation, the Porte d’Aval.
 The best view is from the top of the Cap d’Amont, a tall cliff where the little Chapelle Notre-Dame de la Garde commands the sea view.

 Drive north to Yport, less well known but with another beautiful seascape.
 On a clear, sunlit day when the light bounces off the sea, you might be inspired to imitate the Impressionists and set up a canvas; you’ll certainly whip out your mobile for an Instagram opportunity.

 Most of today’s visitors only visit Fécamp for its Benedictine distillery but there’s plenty more to see plus traces of William the Conqueror.
 In the 19th century it was still a charming resort and a centre for the cod fishing industry where Monet, Edouard Manet and his sister-in-law Berthe Morisot painted the harbour, beaches and streets.